-Based on the power pool results all teams will then be seeded from 1-12.
-The playoff round follows a 12-team elimination schedule.
-First round play will be a best three-of-five match involving team 5×12 , 6×11 , 7×10 and $8 \times 9 - 12$ with the top $4 \times 9 - 12$ teams receiving a bye for the first round.
+First round play will be a best three-of-five match involving team 5 vs 12, 6 vs 11, 7 vs 10 and 8 vs 9 - with the top 4 teams receiving a bye for the first round.
 Every match on the championship side of the playoff round, including the bronze medal match, will be best three-of-five.
 Once a team has been eliminated from the championship side, all remaining matches will be best two-of-three.
 Teams will continue to play for final placement (1-12).